About the Social Innovation Tournament

 What is the structure of the Tournament?

-The Tournament is run in two rounds: proposals submitted by the deadline for submissions (15 March 2016, 23:59 CET) will be screened and up to 15 finalists will proceed to the 2nd round.
-The finalists will be invited to present their proposals at a Final Event (to be held in Ljubljana, Slovenia on 21 October 2016) where the winners will be selected and prizes awarded.
+The Tournament is run in two rounds: proposals submitted by the deadline for submissions (1 March 2017, 23:59 CET) will be screened and up to 15 finalists will proceed to the 2nd round.
+The finalists will be invited to present their proposals at a Final Event (to be held in Riga, Latvia on 21 September 2017) where the winners will be selected and prizes awarded.

 Does the Tournament target specific fields?

 The Tournament targets the creation of social value in relation to the fight against social exclusion.
-It covers projects in a wide range of fields, from education and health-care to natural or urban environment and from new technologies to new systems and new processes.
+It covers projects in a wide range of fields, from education and health care to natural or urban environment and from new technologies to new systems and new processes.
 Improvements in these fields are critical to business success, and social innovation could have a substantial social impact.
 A Special Category Prize, introduced in 2013, gives additional emphasis to a specific field each year.
-In 2015, this prize was awarded to projects that addressed the topic of equal opportunities with a special emphasis on people with disabilities, in 2013 and 2014 it went to projects in urban and natural environment.
-In 2016, the Special Category 1st and 2nd prizes will be awarded to projects focused on health with a special emphasis on childhood obesity.
+In 2016, this prize was awarded to projects that addressed the topic of health with a special emphasis on childhood obesity; in 2015, it went to projects that in equal opportunities with a special emphasis on people with disabilities and in 2013 and 2014, it went to projects in urban and natural environment.
+In 2017, the Special Category 1st and 2nd prizes will be awarded to projects focused on ageing.

 Do proposals have to be global in scale?